permissionlessweb/bs-nfts/contracts/launchparty-fixed/README.md

 ## Instantiate

-During instantiation, the contract will also instantiate a new bs721-base and a new bs721-royalties.
+Upon instantiation, the contract automatically creates new instances of the bs721-base and bs721-royalties contracts.

 ## Execute

 The contract handles the following state-changing messages:

-* `Mint`: This message allows a user to mint an NFT if the party is active.
-The mint message can contain a referral address.
-The contract requires the user to send the correct amount of tokens required by the party along with the transaction.
-The contract will then create a `BS721ExecuteMsg` to mint a token from the base contract.
+* __Mint__: Users can mint an NFT during an active party.
+The mint message allows users to provide a referral address.
+To successfully mint a token, the user must send the exact amount of tokens required by the party.
+The contract then utilizes the bs721-base to mint the token from the base contract.

 ## Tests

-The contract has been designed such that the majority of the logic is encapsulated in standalone functions.
+The contract has been designed to have most of the logic encapsulated in standalone functions.
 This allows to have more simple and short multi-test since single functions can be tested with unit tests.

 Tests are organized in the following way:

 * _unit tests_: Unit tests are placed at the bottom of each file for which the logic is tested.

 * _multi tests_: Multi tests are placed in the [multitest](./src/multitest/) folder and are designed to use a suite to simplify environment creation and interaction.

+## License

+This project is licensed under the Apache License - see the LICENSE-APACHE file for details.